JunedKhan101/JunedKhan101/README.md

 <!-- <br /><br /> -->
 <img  alt="aesthetic-coding-image" src="./static/aesthetic-coding.gif" width="400" height="auto" />

-## Hi!
-How are you? 😄
+## Nice to meet you! 😄

-Nice to meet you!
 I've always been obsessed with learning and problem solving, software engineering is the field that nurtures my creativity 🧠

 I'm always up for a discussion on softwares, business and other opportunity.
 I'm proficient in web development and currently learning about mobile development.